mwiesman/B.R.A.D./README.md

 ```

 -------------------------------
-Launching the Spotify Web App
+Launching the B.R.A.D. plug-in sampler
 ---------------------------------
-To run the playlist application:
+To run the application:
 ```
 1.
 2.